-For these reasons, we are writing to you and all the confirmed speakers at this event to urge you to reconsider participating.
+For these reasons, we are writing to urge you to reconsider participating in this sponsored event.
 Given your professional background we know you are already well aware of the importance of optimal infant and young child feeding to maximise health outcomes for both children and their mothers, in the short and long term.
 We can only achieve these optimal outcomes if we all work together to give consistent and independent information to our peer professionals and the families we support.